ColleagueRiley/Cocoa-in-Pure-C/README.md

 Class delegateClass = objc_allocateClassPair(objc_getClass("NSObject"), "WindowDelegate", 0);
 ```

-For example to create a call back for NSWindow's [`windowWillResize`](https://developer.apple.com/documentation/appkit/nswindowdelegate/1419292-windowwillresize) function, you'd have to use [`class_addMethod`](https://developer.apple.com/documentation/objectivec/1418901-class_addmethod) to set it as the callback for the class.
+To create a call back you have to use [`class_addMethod`](https://developer.apple.com/documentation/objectivec/1418901-class_addmethod) to set it as the callback for the class.

+For example to create a call back for NSWindow's [`windowWillResize`](https://developer.apple.com/documentation/appkit/nswindowdelegate/1419292-windowwillresize)

 ```c
 class_addMethod(delegateClass, sel_registerName("windowWillResize:toSize:"), (IMP) windowResize, "{NSSize=ff}@:{NSSize=ff}");